Frances Jones Mills: Public office

-Mills was elected to the Kentucky House of Representatives from Knox County, Kentucky in 1961 as a Democrat, serving one term from a heavily Republican district.
-She then worked as an aide to the Speaker of the House.
+Knox County voters elected Mills to the Kentucky House of Representatives in 1961, although a Democrat from a heavily Republican district.
+She served one term, then worked as an aide to the Speaker of the House.

-Mills was an unsuccessful candidate for the U.S. House of Representatives in 1964, winning the Democratic nomination but losing the general election to Republican Tim Lee Carter despite the nationwide Democratic landslide as Lyndon B. Johnson retained the presidency by a huge margin over Barry Goldwater.
+In 1964, despite the nationwide Democratic landslide as Lyndon B. Johnson retained the presidency by a huge margin over Barry Goldwater, Mills became an unsuccessful candidate for the U.S. House of Representatives.
+She won the Democratic nomination but lost the general election to Republican Tim Lee Carter, who would later win re-election several times.

-From 1965 to 1972 she worked for the Kentucky Civil Defense, but in 1971 Mills was nominated for Clerk of the Kentucky Court of Appeals.
-She won that election earning her first statewide office.
+From 1965 to 1972 Mills worked for the Kentucky Civil Defense, leaving after winning her first statewide office (for Clerk of the Kentucky Court of Appeals) in November 1971.
 Mills later sought and won election to the office of State Treasurer in 1975, 1983, and 1991.
 She was also elected Secretary of State in 1979.
-Mills unsuccessfully sought the office of Secretary of State of Kentucky in 1987, losing to Bremer Ehrler, and 1995, losing to John Y. Brown III.
+Mills also twice unsuccessfully sought election as Secretary of State of Kentucky, losing to Bremer Ehrler in 1987, and to John Y. Brown III in 1995.

 For 100 years (1891–1992) the Kentucky Constitution did not allow any holder of statewide office to succeed themselves for a second consecutive term.
 As a result, a handful of Kentucky politicians became known as musical chairs officeholders because they would run for one statewide office and then another repeatedly.
-Thelma Stovall, Drexell R. Davis and Mills were the best known musical chairs officeholders in Kentucky.
-The three often traded offices in given election years through the 1970s and 1980s.
+Thelma Stovall, Drexell R. Davis and Mills were the best known of Kentucky's musical chairs officeholders, and traded offices in various election years through the 1970s and 1980s.

-In 1984, Mills and six of her employees in the secretary of state's office were indicted for violating state ethics laws in regards to her election as State Treasurer.
+In 1984, Mills and six of her employees (in the Secretary of State's office) were indicted for violating state ethics laws in regards to her election as State Treasurer.
 Mills was acquitted after a two-year-long case.
-In the early 1990s she was charged with violating ethics laws and was fined $11,000.
-She filed an appeal and the case was still pending at the time of her death.
+In the early 1990s she was again charged with violating ethics laws, convicted and fined $11,000.
+Because she filed an appeal and the case was still pending when he died of cancer, it was ultimately dismissed per custom.

+Personal life

+She first married Marvin Wayne Bowling, but they divorced in the early 1940s).
+Mills married Gene Mills in 1949.

 Death

-On May 24, 1996, Mills died of cancer and is buried in the Highland Cemetery in Williamsburg, Kentucky.
+On May 24, 1996, Mills died of cancer in Louisville.
+She is buried in the Highland Cemetery in Williamsburg.
+Certain portraits and her gavel are held by the Knox County Historical Society.